Bankruptcy vs. Debt Consolidation

 Bankruptcy vs. debt consolidation: Which is right for you?

-From a credit standpoint, debt consolidation is always a better choice than bankruptcy.
-However, bankruptcy might be a better option than debt consolidation in cases where debt is extreme or so far in arrears that catching up seems impossible.
+Deciding between bankruptcy and debt consolidation depends on factors like your debt load, DTI ratio and the types of debt you owe.
+From a credit standpoint, debt consolidation is a better choice than bankruptcy.
+However, bankruptcy might be a better option in cases where debt is extreme or so far in arrears that catching up seems impossible.
+Additionally, if you are facing foreclosure, filing for bankruptcy may allow you to keep your home.

-Especially if you have a good credit score despite your high amount of debt, debt consolidation is a great way to get a handle on things.
+If you have a high amount of debt but have maintained a good credit score or have a stable income, debt consolidation is a great way to get a handle on things.
 Moving all of your debt onto a personal loan or even a balance transfer credit card with a low (or even a 0%) interest rate can accelerate your debt payoff.

 Is bankruptcy better than debt consolidation?